WebberZone/top-10/readme.txt

 * Fixed: Display of caching plugin compliant daily top posts lists

 = 1.6 =
-* Added: Added support for excerpts and detection of first image in the post
+* New: Added support for excerpts and detection of first image in the post
-* Added: Daily posts are tracked using the blog time instead of server time
+* New: Daily posts are tracked using the blog time instead of server time
 * Fixed: On the first visit, display 1 instead of 0
 * Fixed: Fixed uninstall script

 = 1.5.3 =
-* Added: You can now use HTML in the counter display
+* New: You can now use HTML in the counter display

 = 1.5.2 =
 * Fixed: Fixed display of post thumbnails using postmeta field